Physical Laboratory III

 Specification of controlled education, way of implementation and compensation for absences

-Attendance at laboratories is checked by the teacher.
-Missed lesson may be compensated for by the agreement with the teacher.
+Attendance at laboratories is monitored by teacher.
+Missed lesson may be compensated by the agreement with the teacher.
+There will be a space booked for the completion of the missing and defective measurements at the middle and end of the course.

 Type of course unit